plugnburn/monstera/README.md

 - `Monstera.DOM.ready(callback)` - run a callback on `DOMContentLoaded` event, or immediately if the DOM is ready.
 - `Monstera.DOM.load(callback)` - run a callback on `load` event, or immediately if the document is already completely loaded.
 - `Monstera.DOM.on(selector, event, callback)` - setup a live `event` listener on any elements matching the `selector` or their descendants.
 You can specify several events, space-separated.
-Two parameters are passed to the `callback`: a standard DOM `Event` object and the actual element the listener was attached to.
+A standard DOM `Event` object is passed to the callback, and the actual element the event is listening on is passed as `this`.
 - `Monstera.DOM.off(selector, event)` - remove a live `event` listener for any elements matching the `selector` or their descendants.
 - `Monstera.DOM.qS(selector)` - return the first element of the document matching the `selector` (shortcut for `window.document.querySelector`)
 - `Monstera.DOM.qSA(selector)` - return a DOM collection of all elements in the document matching the `selector` (shortcut for `window.document.querySelectorAll`)
 - `Monstera.DOM.prevent(eventObject)` - a shortcut to prevent any event from its default action and further propagation.
+- `Monstera.DOM.getValue(element)` - an easy way to get a value of any DOM element regardless of its semantics (being it a `value` or `innerHTML` physically);
-- `Monstera.DOM.setupDropzone(selector, dropCallback)` - an easy way to set up basic drag-n-drop capabilities.
-Drop event object is passed to the callback.
+- `Monstera.DOM.setValue(element, value)` - an easy way to set a value on any DOM element regardless of its semantics.

 Monstera.Routes
 ---------------